SenseNet/docs.sensenet.com/content/tutorials/content-types/upload-content-with-a-custom-type.md

 This content type definition will include fields inherited from the File type (*Binary*, *DisplayName*, etc) and custom ones related to contracts as mentioned in the example above (*RelatedProject*, *RenewalDate*, etc).

 Open the settings menu and go to Configurations.
-There you can find a configurations file names Portal.settings.
+There you can find a configurations file named Portal.settings.
 Open it for edit.
 This json file contains system-wide settings related to extensions and file types.
 Search for the list of `UploadFileExtensions`, which is actually an array that contains extension and content type pairs.
 You can define here how the system should handle the different file extensions when you upload a file with a specific one.
 As you can see, the common image file extensions are listed and connected to the *Image* type and *File* is the default.
 Add a new key value pair to connect Word documents and your newly created type, *Contract*.
 This setting means that if you upload a Word document it will be created as Contract and will have the custom fields as well.

 ```json
 ...